swe4s-fall-2024/py-libraries/README.md

 # Introduction to Python libraries

-Check out the `libraries-intro-and-pandas.ipynb` notebook.
+Check out the `libraries-pandas-matplotlib.ipynb` notebook.